 You might wish to check the batteries you buy for an ‘Ah’ rating.
 An ‘Ah’ of ‘amp hour’ rating tells the consumer how long the battery is likely to last if the power were to be drained at a basic rate of one amp an hour.
 An Ah rating of 3, for example, means that the battery would last for three hours if drained at this rate.

 The Ah rating is really only used to compare products, however.
 It is not a reliable measurement in most other circumstances as every device is different.

 All alkaline batteries, including D batteries, can become very warm if used over a prolonged period of time.
-Between their high charge and the steady increase in temperature, it is possible for these batteries to leak alkaline fluid inside the torch itself.
+Between their high charge and the steady increase in temperature, it is possible for these batteries to leak alkaline fluid inside the LED torch itself.
 Alkaline fluid is quite corrosive and, in addition to severely irritating the skin, it can completely ruin the inner workings of your torch.